ostef/jai-imgui/README.md

 # Dear ImGui for Jai
-**Dear ImGui** wrapper for the [Jai](https://youtu.be/TH9VCN6UkyQ) programming language.
+[Dear ImGui](https://github.com/ocornut/imgui) wrapper for the [Jai](https://youtu.be/TH9VCN6UkyQ) programming language.

 ## Disclaimer
 **The Jai programming language is still in closed beta as of December 27 2020.**

-A **Dear ImGui** module is provided with the Jai compiler at the moment but it uses version 1.58 and is incomplete.
+An **ImGui** module is provided with the Jai compiler at the moment but it uses version 1.58 and is incomplete.

 The library currently uses a **dll**, which is not necessarily the best choice so we'll eventually change it to link statically if possible.